webplatform/docs/tutorials/using_selectors/index.md

 == Action: Using selectors based on relationships and pseudo-classes ==

 With selectors based on relationships and pseudo-classes you can create complex cascade algorithms.
-This is a common technique used, for example, in order to create '''pure-CSS drop down menus''' (that is only CSS, without using [[javascript|JavaScript]]).
-The essence of this technique is the creation of a rule like the following:
+This is a common technique used, for example, in order to create '''pure CSS drop down menus''' (that is only CSS, without using [[javascript|JavaScript]]).
+The essence of this technique involves creating a rule like this:

 <syntaxhighlight lang="css">div.menu-bar ul ul {
   display: none;